iTamilan/AppBox-iOSFramework/README.md

 ## Troubleshooting

-**Q. Unable to find a specification for MobileCenter error when using CocoaPods in your app?**
+**Q. Unable to find a specification for AppBox error when using CocoaPods in your app?**

 If you are using Cocoapods to install AppBox SDK in your app and run into an error with the message - Unable to find a specification for AppBox, run `pod repo update` or `pod repo update master` in your terminal.
 It will sync the latest podspec files for you.
 Then try `pod install` which should install AppBox SDK in your app.